cjaredm/react-product-gallery/README.md

+## (This was my technical project part of my PracticeGenius Interview 09/2017)

 # React Product Gallery

 For this project, you will build a product gallery using React.
 The finished product should look visually similar to that of the provided mock ups as well as satisfy the requirements described the in the specs below.